jmcarpenter2/music-generation/README.md

-# music-generation
+# Music Generation on PyTorch using LSTM
-A personal project aimed at generating new music given an input sequence
+Learning the pattern in EDM music usin LSTM to generate new music based on the pattern